TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-customerinitiated-nodereboot-redeploy-noend.md

 <!--rcaDescription-->
 ### **Root Cause**
-> The redeploy action was triggered by an authorized user or process from either the Azure Portal or Azure Resource Manager interfaces.
+> The redeploy action was triggered by an authorized user or process from either the Azure portal or Azure Resource Manager interfaces.
 As a result, your VM was moved to a different host node.
 >

 <!--resolutionDetails-->